pluralsight/guides/draft/front-end-javascript/filter-components-in-angularjs/article.md

 ## Currency
 - Angular provides a better way to formating the price and display on page.
-- [Currency](https://docs.angularjs.org/api/ng/filter/currency) filter formats a number as a currency.
+- [Currency](https://docs.angularjs.org/api/ng/filter/currency) filter formats number as currency.
-- Currency filter formating the number to proper decimal points(like $25.70).
+- Currency filter formats the number to proper decimal points(like $25.70).
-- Currency filter can be used in HTML Template as wel as in JavaScript.
+- Currency filter can be used in HTML Template as well as in JavaScript.

     **In HTML Template**